fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

 ---
 title: Cloud Native Monitoring at Scale - Application's Health
 date: "2020-11-29T18:00:03.284Z"
-description: "As part of Cloud Native Monitoring at Scale, this post aims to tackle the first step to indentify our application's health status and make that metric available to our orchestration layer."
+description: "As part of Cloud Native Monitoring at Scale, this post aims to tackle the first step to identify our application's health status and make that metric available to our orchestration layer."
-tags: [kubernetes, monitoring, devops, cloudnative]
+tags: [kubernetes, monitoring, DevOps, cloudnative]
 ---

 # Introduction

-As we move towards a Cloud Native world, where loads are ephemeral, horizontal scaling is key and microsservices are the norm, monitoring all these spread out components becomes not only essential, but mandatory on any production-ready environment.
+As we move towards a Cloud Native world, where loads are ephemeral, horizontal scaling is key and microservices are the norm, monitoring all of these spread out components becomes not only essential, but mandatory on any production-ready environment.

-We will navigate through a series named **Cloud Native Monitoring at Scale** which focuses on all stages of monitoring across a cloud native application deployed on Kubernetes.
+We will navigate through a series named **Cloud Native Monitoring at Scale** which focuses on all stages of monitoring across a cloud-native application deployed on Kubernetes.
 Since from a single running application to understand if it is up and running as expected (this post) all the way to having multiple k8s clusters running multiple applications simultaneously.

 # Cloud Native Application's health

-On this blog post we will go through the process of developing a cloud native application and making sure that it's up and running at a `pod` level, by leveragint the built-in capabilities within Kubernetes of `Readiness` and `Liveness` probes.
+On this blog post we will go through the process of developing a cloud-native application and making sure that it's up and running at a `pod` level, by leveraging the built-in capabilities within Kubernetes of `Readiness` and `Liveness` probes.

 ### Goal